blamario/grampa/deep-transformations/README.md

   f `traverse` EVar v  = pure (EVar v)
 ~~~

-While the methods declared above can be handy, they are limited in requiring that the function argument `f` must be
+While the methods declared above can be handy, they are limited because they require that the function argument `f`
- polymorphic in the wrapped field type.
-In other words, it cannot behave one way for an `Expr` and another for a
+ must be polymorphic in the wrapped field type.
+In other words, it cannot behave one way for an `Expr` and another
- `Decl`.
+ for a `Decl`.
 That can be a severe handicap.

 The class methods exported by `deep-transformations` therefore work not with polymorphic functions but with
 *transformations*.
 The instances of these classes are similar to the 'Rank2' instances above.
 Also as above, they can